- Dave Stieb has the highest bWAR of any player in Blue Jays history.

 3. Jose Bautista

 Jose Bautista’s legacy is much more than a huge bat flip and a brawl with Rougned Odor.
-Bautista has the most bWAR among all Blue Jays position players, plus he earned six straight All-Star selections from 2010 to 2015.
+Bautista has the highest bWAR among all Blue Jays position players and earned six straight All-Star selections from 2010 to 2015.

 After leading MLB in OPS and crushing 43 homers, Bautista was arguably unlucky to miss out on the MVP award in 2011.
 He received MVP votes in three other seasons as a Blue Jay and was integral in two teams that reached the ALCS.